litiliu/seatunnel/docs/en/connector-v2/source/MySQL-CDC.md

 | gtid_mode                | ON             |
 | log_bin                  | ON             |
 +--------------------------+----------------+
-5 rows in set (0.00 sec)
 ```

-2. If inconsistent with the above results, configure your MySQL server configuration file(`$MYSQL_HOME/mysql.cnf`) with the following properties, which are described in the table below:
+2. If the value of `log_bin` is not `on`, configure your MySQL server configuration file(`$MYSQL_HOME/mysql.cnf`) with the following properties, which are described in the table below:

 ```
 # Enable binary replication log and set the prefix, expiration, and log format.